iwasconflicted/SSimMiniChallenge2-4EndpointsMVC/README.md

      II.
 The second statement should tell me if the second number is greater than, less than, or equal to the first number.

 Peer reviewed by:
+Neo See

 Comments:
+Code looks good and all the API's work great